PhilPlantMan/Python-pairwise-comparison-letter-generator/README.md

 ## How to use

 **Step 1:** Generate pairwise comparison table

-There are a number of libraries that that provide statistical tests, the most popular are Statsmodels and Scikit-posthocs.
+There are a number of libraries that that provide statistical tests; the most popular are Statsmodels and Scikit-posthocs.
 The outputs of the functions from these libaries differ slightly and the function `post_hoc_df()` in `pairwisecomp_letters.py` can be used with functions from either of these libraries.
 A Tukey postdoc test function from both of these libraries have been included in `post_hoc_df()` to serve as an example of how other tests can be written into this function.

 Example taken from `if __name__ == "__main__"` of: `pairwisecomp_letters.py`
 ```python